Ferrovial: 20th century

-In 1974, it obtained its second concession in Spain, the Burgos-Armiñón highway, which linked Burgos with Bilbao and the French border of Behobia.
-The 1970s came to a close with the award of a construction project on 700 kilometers of roads in Libya, and its construction was completed in 1986.

-In 1985, Ferrovial acquired Cadagua, an engineering and construction company for Water Treatment and Purification Plants established in 1971.
-It was also awarded construction of the High-Speed Train between Madrid and Seville, as well as numerous infrastructure projects for the Olympic Games in Barcelona and the World Expo of Seville in 1992.

-That same year saw the appointment of Rafael del Pino Calvo-Sotelo as CEO, who began a strategic reorganization of the company.
+In 1985, Ferrovial acquired Cadagua, an engineering and construction company for water treatment plants established in 1971.
+It began building the High-Speed Train between Madrid and Seville, as well as numerous infrastructure projects for the 1992 Olympic Games in Barcelona and the World Expo of Seville in 1992.
+In the same year, Rafael del Pino Calvo-Sotelo started as CEO, and he began to reorganize the company.

-In 1995, Ferrovial acquired the construction company Agroman founded in 1927, which it returned to record profits three years later.
-In 1997, construction began on the Guggenheim Museum of Modern and Contemporary Art in Bilbao, where Ferrovial implemented a pioneering Environmental Management System in the European structure.
+In 1995, Ferrovial purchased the construction company Agroman founded in 1927, which it returned to profitability three years later.
+In 1997, construction began on the Guggenheim Museum of Modern and Contemporary Art in Bilbao.

-In 1999, Ferrovial went public and integrated all its construction activity into Ferrovial Agroman.
-Following the founder's retirement in 2000, his son, Rafael del Pino Calvo-Sotelo, became Chair.
-That same year, Ferrovial took over Budimex, currently the leading Polish construction company in terms of turnover and market capitalization.
+During 1999, Ferrovial went public, and integrated all its construction activity into Ferrovial Agroman.
+Following the founder's retirement in 2000, his son, Rafael del Pino Calvo-Sotelo, became chair.
+That same year, Ferrovial took over Budimex, then the leading Polish construction company in terms of turnover and market capitalization.

-It was also awarded the Highway 407 ETR concession in Toronto, Canada.
+That same year, the company expanded via the acquisition of 58.5% of Polish construction company Budimex Dromex S.A.
+It also received the Ontario Highway 407 407 ETR concession in Toronto, Canada.

 21st century

 By following the internationalization and diversification strategy, Ferrovial acquired a 20% share in the Sydney Airport in the airport sector in 2002.

-Similarly, it acquired two urban services companies in 2003: the British company Amey and Spanish company Cespa.
+One years later, it also acquired two urban services companies, the British company Amey and Spanish company Cespa.
 The concessionaire Cintra went public in 2004, and in 2005, Ferrovial acquired the handling company Swissport and the Texan construction company Webber.